 For each neutrality option and neutrality scenario, an outline of the required water efficiency specification was developed for new houses, combined with an estimate of the savings that could be achieved through metering and further savings that could be achieved via retrofitting of water efficient fixtures and fittings in existing property.
-This has been undertaken utilising research undertaken by groups and organisations such as Waterwise, UKWIR34, the Environment Agency and OFWAT to determine realistic and feasible efficiency savings as part of developer design of properties, and standards for non-residential properties (Appendix D).
-The results are provided in Table 5-7 which also includes the effect of just implementing Building Regulation Optional and Mandatory policy control without retrofit for context.
+This has been undertaken utilising research undertaken by groups and organisations such as Waterwise, UKWIR, the Environment Agency and OFWAT to determine realistic and feasible efficiency savings as part of developer design of properties, and standards for non-residential properties (Appendix D).
+The results are provided in Table 5-6 which also includes the effect of just implementing Building Regulation Optional and Mandatory policy control without retrofit for context.

-Table 5-7 Results of the Neutrality Scenario Assessment
+Table 5-6 Results of the Neutrality Scenario Assessment

-Neutrality Scenario New homes consumption rate (I/h/d) % of existing properties to be retrofitted Demand from Growth (MI/d) Total demand post growth (MI/d) Total demand after retrofitting (MI/d) % Neutrality Achieved Business As Usual 133 0% 13.27 67.58 67.58 0% Mandatory requirements 125 0% 12.50 66.81 66.81 6% Mandatory requirements plus retrofit 125 5% 12.50 66.81 66.27 10% Optional requirements 110 0% 11.06 65.36 65.36 17% Optional requirements plus retrofit 110 5% 11.06 65.36 64.77 21% Theoretical Water Neutrality 62 54.6% 6.44 60.75 54.30 100%
+Neutrality Scenario New homes consumption rate (I/h/d) % of existing properties to be retrofitted Demand from Growth (MI/d) Total demand post growth (MI/d) Total demand after retrofitting (MI/d) % Neutrality Achieved Business As Usual 133 0% 13.27 67.58 67.58 0% Mandatory requirements 125 0% 12.50 66.81 66.81 6% Mandatory requirements plus retrofit 125 5% 12.50 66.81 66.27 10%